jvelezpo/EverNexus/README.markdown

 >Pc
 >[Web] (http://evernexus.herokuapp.com/)

-Version Alpha
+###Version Alpha
-: This current version is only working with android 4, 4.1 : has not web or pc app yet
+This current version is only working with android 4, 4.1 has not web or pc app yet